-The Boiler Upgrade Scheme (BUS) will provide upfront capital grants to support the installation of heat pumps, and in some circumstances biomass boilers, in homes and some non-domestic buildings.
-The BUS will be open to properties located in England and Wales.
-It will run from 2022 to 2025.
+The Boiler Upgrade Scheme (BUS) provides upfront capital grants to support the installation of heat pumps, and in some circumstances biomass boilers, in homes and some non-domestic buildings.
+The BUS is open to properties located in England and Wales.
+It will run from 2022 to 2028.

-Heating systems commissioned on or after 1 April 2022 date will be entitled to support under the scheme.
+Heating systems commissioned up to 120 days before the application is submitted are entitled to support under the scheme.
 (Commissioning is the completion of installation and set-up of the system.)
-Installers will be able to open an account for the BUS with Ofgem, the scheme administrator, from 11 April 2022.
-The BUS will open for grant applications and payments on 23 May 2022.
+Installers must first open an account for the BUS with Ofgem, the scheme administrator, before submitting grant applications.

-Renewable heating systems in the following homes and small non-domestic properties will be eligible for support through the BUS:
+Renewable heating systems in the following homes and small non-domestic properties are eligible for support through the BUS:

-Renewable heating systems in the following homes and small non-domestic properties will not be eligible for support through the BUS:
+Renewable heating systems in the following homes and small non-domestic properties are not eligible for support through the BUS:

 RECC Guidance and Model Documents

-Following the closure of the Domestic RHI to new applicants RECC has updated all its model documents specific to heat pumps, biomass boilers and solar thermal systems.
-We are also updating the accompanying guidance.
+Following the closure of the Domestic RHI to new applicants RECC has updated all its model documents and guidance specific to heat pumps, biomass boilers and solar thermal systems.
+These documents explain how to account for the BUS grant in invoices.
 You can find these documents here (you will have to log in to access the Members’ Area):

 https://www.recc.org.uk/member/documents